 Ellen Finley Earhart Nursing Program

 Complete Your Associate Degree in NursingThe Ellen Finley Earhart Nursing Program at Park University, initiated in 1987.
-The Associate Degree Program is fully approved by the Missouri State Board of Nursing and approved by the Accreditation Commission for Nursing Education (ACEN) formerly NLNAC.
+The Associate Degree Program is fully approved by the Missouri State Board of Nursing and approved by the Accreditation Commission for Education in Nursing, 3343 Peachtree Road NE, Suite 850, Atlanta, Georgia, 30326, (404) 975-5000 (ACEN) formerly NLNAC.

 This program is designed for the career mobility of the Licensed Practical Nurse to transition to the role of the Registered Nurse.
 Our accelerated degree program enables a qualified LPN to obtain an Associate Degree in Nursing.
 In addition, graduates are prepared to take the Registered Nurse Licensure Exam (NCLEX-RN) and pursue a baccalaureate degree in nursing.

 Program DetailsThe Associate Degree in Nursing is an accelerated program that does not repeat PN school content, but instead focuses RN roles and responsibilities.
 Much time is devoted to preparing you to think independently and make decisions as a professional nurse.
 Content also focuses on helping you to understand the rationale behind nursing interventions, evaluating patient outcomes, and planning patient care.